tomas-fryza/esp-micropython/lab2-gpio/README.md

 <a name="part2"></a>

-## Part 2: ESP32 pinout and Breadboards
+## Part 2: ESP32 pinout and Breadboard

 The ESP32 microcontroller board has a number of **GPIO (General Purpose Input/Output) pins** that can be used for various purposes, such as digital input and output, analog input, communication interfaces (e.g., UART, SPI, I2C), PWM (Pulse Width Modulation) output, and more.
 The exact pinout may vary depending on the specific development board or module you are using.
 Here is the pinout for Firebeetle ESP32 board used in the lab: